RobertARandolph/AdmiralBumbleBee.com/Health.md

 * Tuning - I can not handle an instrument which is not tuned in some regular fashion (not necessarily [12-tet](https://en.wikipedia.org/wiki/Equal_temperament)).
 I have to tune the instrument, or leave the area.
   * A funny/interesting exception is that I can leave my wife's guitar in an out-of-tune state.
 It doesn't bother me at all.
 * Organization - I will obsessively organize information to absurd degrees (well beyond what you see on this website).
 For any given spreadsheet, article or video, you can be certain that there's excessive notes that I had to distill to get to that point.
+* Scheduling - For a long period of time I would schedule _every_ aspect of my life.
+If the schedule deviated then I would become angry and rush to re-schedule everything.
+Since the neuropathies have begun affecting my life, it has become overwhelming to constantly reschedule self-imposed deadlines that I did not meet.
+I still schedule a lot of things, but the associated fear and anger has subsided a bit, and continues to subside.

 All of these symptoms come with a building fear that if I don't do it, some indistinct negative outcome will befall me.
 Sometimes it's a fierce fear that triggers an anxiety attack (but not a [panic attack](#panic-disorder)).